Josh Hamilton: 2012: Continued success

 Hamilton was selected to appear in his fifth All-Star Game after accumulating the most fan votes by any player in the history of the All-Star Game selection process.
 José Bautista held the previous record with 7,454,753 votes in 2011 until Hamilton received 11,073,744 in 2012.
 The record stood until 2015, when Josh Donaldson received 14,090,188 votes.

-Manager Ron Washington moved Hamilton to fifth in the batting order and designated hitter before a game with the White Sox on July 29.
-Since June 1, Hamilton had been hitting .190 with a slugging percentage of .374.
-Washington said he moved Hamilton in hopes of taking some of the pressure off him and also gave Hamilton the day off on July 28.
-Hamilton responded quickly—in a game on July 29, he recorded multiple walks for the first time in the month of July and did not record a strikeout for the first time in seven games.
+Because Hamilton had been hitting .190 with a slugging percentage of .374 since June 1, Manager Ron Washington moved Hamilton to the fifth spot in the batting order before a game with the White Sox on July 29.
+Washington said he moved Hamilton in hopes of taking some of the pressure off of him.
+Hamilton responded quickly; on July 29, he recorded multiple walks for the first time in the month of July and did not record a strikeout for the first time in seven games.
 On July 30 he went 3–for–4 with a home run, his first game recording greater than two hits since May 11.

+For the 2012 season, Hamilton hit .285 with 43 home runs and 128 runs batted in and finished in fifth place in the American League Most Valuable Player voting.
+He also won his third Silver Slugger Award.
+The Rangers lost the 2012 American League Wild Card Game to the Baltimore Orioles.

 Los Angeles Angels of Anaheim (2013–2014)

-On December 13, 2012, Hamilton agreed in principle to a five-year contract, worth $125 million with the Los Angeles Angels of Anaheim.
+On December 13, 2012, Hamilton agreed in principle to a five-year contract worth $125 million with the Los Angeles Angels of Anaheim.
 This deal became official on December 15.
+Hamilton's Angels tenure was not a successful one.

 2013

-During his first year with the Angels, Hamilton played in 151 games, batting .250 with 32 doubles, 21 home runs, and 78 RBI.
+During his first year with the Angels, Hamilton played in 151 games, batting .250 with 21 home runs and 79 RBIs.

 2014

-During 2014, Hamilton batted .263 with 10 home runs and 44 RBIs.
-In the ALDS against Kansas City, Hamilton went hitless (going 0–13 overall).
+In the 2014 season, Hamilton batted .263 with 10 home runs and 44 RBIs in 89 games.
+Hamilton incurred a thumb injury and a shoulder injury during the season.

+In the ALDS against the Kansas City Royals, Hamilton went hitless (going 0-for-13 overall).